simeononsecurity/simeononsecurity.ch/content/guides/docker-image-optimization-tips/index.en.md

 ### **Multi-Stage Builds for Docker Image Optimization**

-**Docker Image Optimization** reaches new heights with the utilization of multi-stage builds, an ingenious technique for drastically reducing image size.
+**Docker Image Optimization** reaches new heights with the use of multi-stage builds, an ingenious technique for drastically reducing image size.
 This strategy involves breaking down the image creation process into distinct stages, typically comprising a "build image" and a "run image."
-Let's delve into the magic of multi-stage builds:
+Let's dig into the magic of multi-stage builds:

 - **Build Image**: The first stage, known as the build image, serves as a workspace equipped with all the essential tools and dependencies required for assembling your application.
 It's the space where you can install package managers, compile native code, and execute any other tasks necessary for building your application.
 This stage focuses on the development and construction aspects of your Docker image.